go-cart-io/cartogram-ansible/README.md

 | smtp_destination | ```"support@go-cart.io"``` | Recipient of the email sent from MailGun |
 | postgres_password | ```"password"``` | Password for the PostgreSQL Database.
 As a new PostgreSQL database is installed, this password is defined by the user executing this script |
 | github_username | ```"mgastner"``` | GitHub username (not organization name) of user with write access to relevant go-cart repositories (cartogram-docker, cartogram-web, cartogram-cpp). |

+Note: `vars.yml` is purposely not tracked as the values should not be commited to github (as they may contain secrets).
+If you add more variables (without values) and would like to commit `vars.yml`, please add it manually.

 More is explained about the Digital Ocean variables in the next step.